WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Montana/Regulatory/ReadME.md

-# "Montana Department of Natural Resources" Regulatory Overview Data Preparation for WaDE
+# Montana Department of Natural Resources Regulatory Overview Data Preparation for WaDE
 This readme details the process that was applied by the staff of the [Western States Water Council (WSWC)](http://wade.westernstateswater.org/) to extracting Texas regulatory overlay area data, made available by the ["Montana Department of Natural Resources"]("https://opendata-mtdnrc.hub.arcgis.com/datasets/MTDNRC::conservation-districts/explore?location=47.204471%2C-109.325843%2C6.61"), for inclusion into the Water Data Exchange (WaDE) project.
 WaDE enables states to share data with each other and the public in a more streamlined and cost-effective way.